2025–26 Indian Racing League

-The 2025–26 Indian Racing League is a single seater motor racing championship held across India.
-2025–26 is the fourth season of the championship.
-It started on 15 August 2025 at Kari Motor Speedway and will run over five race weekends until February of 2026.
+The 2025–26 Indian Racing League was a single seater motor racing championship held across India.
+2025–26 was the fourth season of the championship.
+It started on 15 August 2025 at Kari Motor Speedway and ran over four race weekends until February of 2026.

+After the cancellation of the fifth and final race weekend, Raoul Hyman and Fabienne Wohlwend won the Entrant Championship driving the No. 5 Goa Aces JA Racing car.
+Hyman and the Goa Aces defended their title for the third year running while Wohlwend claimed a maiden championship.
+The Goa Aces also defended their Teams' Championship title after first winning it in 2024.

 Teams and drivers

-All drivers compete with single-seater Wolf GB08 Thunder cars, fitted with a 215 bhp Aprilia engine.
-All teams are Indian-registered.
-Drivers were selected via a draft held on 15 July 2025.